 - Be exposed to a range of genres

 - Know what genres they are writing, what the purpose is and who the audience is

 All pupils write daily in some form across the curriculum using the skills and knowledge acquired in English lessons.
-Class teachers follow the long term curriculum plan and progression of skills to ensure that children are exposed to all genres and writing forms.
+Class teachers follow the long term curriculum plan and school planning documents to ensure that children are exposed to all genres and writing forms.
 Modelled and Shared writing takes place frequently in the writing lesson.
 Shared writing is a whole class activity where the teacher models the writing of the text.
 In shared writing, the pupils will contribute to the text by suggesting words or sentences to be used.
 The teacher demonstrates how to write and explains decisions.
 Teachers model thinking, rehearsing sentences, writing and re-reading constantly generating words and ideas.
 Across the key stages, teachers focus on the purpose, audience, level of formality, structure and organisation of the text.
 A particular aspect of word or sentence level work provides an additional focus depending on the objectives and targets being worked on at that time.

 · Learning and repeating oral stories

 The story telling approach could include imitation (repeating the stories), innovation (changing and developing the stories and finally invention (creating a new story).
 Talk for writing will expose all pupils to oral storytelling.
 The benefits of the talk for writing approach are that the pupils will build a bank of good vocabulary and narrative patterning.
 It will also help build confidence so that children can build their own creative stories.
 The talk for writing approach gives opportunities for class teachers to build in role play/drama (story whoosh’s, hot seating, and conscience alley) and to build in different word games (tell me about, building a picture).